 As a result of camera-phones, more photographs will be taken this year alone than have been taken in all of history.
 But what makes a good photo?
 And do you have what it takes to be a good photographer?
 This creative course introduces you to the theory and history of photography, and allows you to develop your skills as a photographer.

-Grade 5/C or above in GCSE English Language
+• Grade 5 or above in GCSE English Language

-Grade 5/C or above in GCSE Art and Design or art and design related subject.
+• Grade 5 or above in GCSE Art and Design or an art and design related subject

-Students will be assessed on individual merit/suitable portfolio of work if a GCSE has not been taken in GCSE Art and Design or an art and design related subject.
+• Students will be assessed on individual merit/suitable portfolio of work if a GCSE has not been taken in Art and Design or an art and design related subject

 • Equivalent overseas qualifications will be considered.